-Creative outlets such as dance, music, and art
+Creative outlets, such as dance, music, and art

-Children who spend excessive amounts of time with their face planted in front of screens have less time experiencing and absorbing these things.
-In addition, excessive screen-time overstimulates the visual and auditory systems which makes it difficult to filter relevant from not-relevant stimuli.
-Dunckley (2015) adds that since long-term brain development is impacted by neglect more than any other factor that any lessening of bonding time is reason for concern (Strathearn, 2011).
-It has been shown that reductions in deep touch can cause children to be restless and seek out deep sensory input in turn to include hitting, squeezing, and pushing (Dunckley, 2015).
+Children who spend excessive amounts of time with their faces planted in front of screens have less time experiencing and absorbing these things.
+In addition, excessive screen time overstimulates the visual and auditory systems, making it difficult to filter relevant from non-relevant stimuli.
+Dunckley (2015) adds that since long-term brain development is impacted by neglect more than any other factor, that any lessening of bonding time is reason for concern (Strathearn, 2011).
+It has been shown that reductions in deep touch can cause children to be restless and seek out deep sensory input, including hitting, squeezing, and pushing (Dunckley, 2015).

 Kersting (2016) defines Emotional Intelligence (EQ) as the ability to use, understand, and manage our emotions in a positive, healthy, and productive way and notes that EQ helps us communicate effectively, empathize with others, and conquer the many challenges in life.
-Studies have revealed that EQ is, in fact, twice as important to superior leadership as compared to IQ.
+Studies have revealed that EQ is, in fact, twice as important to superior leadership than IQ.

 Goleman (2016) developed a “mixed model” for emotional intelligence with five main dimensions:

 Self-Awareness: The ability to know your own feelings.
-This means that you are aware of your emotional triggers and have an ability to deal with them.
+This means you are aware of your emotional triggers and have an ability to deal with them.

 Self-Management: This involves the ability to keep your emotions in check when they start to ramp up and become problematic or disruptive.